-The Gamma Band model[1] has reduced allocation to the S&P 500 (SPX).
-When the daily price closes below the Gamma Neutral or ?Gamma Flip? level (currently near 3,865[2]), the model will reduce exposure in order to avoid price volatility.
-If the market closes on a daily basis below the lower gamma level (currently near 3,645), the model will reduce the SPX allocation to zero.
+The Gamma Band weekly model[1] ended the week with a 100% allocation to the S&P 500 (SPX) after dipping below Gamma Neutral and experiencing price volatility mid-week.
+When the daily price closes below the Gamma Neutral or ?Gamma Flip? level (currently near 3,910), the model will reduce exposure in order to avoid price volatility.
+If the market closes on a daily basis below the lower gamma level (currently near 3,725), the model will reduce the SPX allocation to zero.